About

 Faculty members are also expected to contribute to the extracurricular life of the school and share some dormitory and residential school responsibilities.
 Qualifications, therefore, include a demonstrated interest in coaching or coordinating extracurricular activities and a willingness to fulfill evening and weekend duties.

-Teachers are provided with living quarters, meals in the school Dining Hall, utilities (except for telephone), and medical insurance.
+Faculty are provided with living quarters, meals in the school Dining Hall, utilities (except for telephone and internet), and medical insurance.

 Please note that, prior to hire, the selected candidate will be asked to submit proof of vaccination against COVID-19.